On June 25th, 2011

 Jeff’s Etch-A-Sketch Art has been displayed at the Denver Art Museum and the Berkshire Museum in Massachusetts, as well as galleries around the country.
 He’s been a guest on several ABC and NBC news shows (watch some recent interviews here) including Good Morning America, and his Etch-A-Sketch work has appeared in many publications including People Magazine, The USA Today, Omni Magazine and Ripley’s Believe It Or Not.

-Jeff lives with his wife Nanci in Lyons, Colorado.
+Jeff lives with his wife Nanci near Boulder, Colorado.